WSU-cshimizu/ceg4110-group-project-no-grads/deliverables/design_specification.md

    <img src="diagrams/Dialogue.png" alt="dialogue diagram">

 6. The characters shall have something meaningful to instruct the player on.
-   When you reach the hut, Dolvalir may tell you to check around for fruits to heal yourself with.
+   When the player reaches the hut, The NPC Dolvalir may tell the plyaer to check around for fruits to heal yourself with.

 7. The UI shall have a health system.